MaykaS/Deep-Learning/README.md

   - [Week 1 - PA 1 - Initialization]
   - [Week 1 - PA 1 - Initialization]

-  - There is no PA for this course.
+  - There are no PA for this course.
 But this course comes with very interesting case study quizzes.

 - Course 4: Convolutional Neural Networks